 The Retirement Villages Act

-The foundation of the legislation for retirement villages is the Retirement Villages Act 1992.
+The foundation of the legislation for retirement villages in Western Australia is the Retirement Villages Act 1992 (WA).

 Part 1 of the Act deals with "preliminary" and includes definitions of terms used in the Act.
 Part 2 of the Act deals with "administration" and gives powers to a "Commissioner" - the Commissioner for Consumer Protection is designated to exercise these powers.
 Part 3 of the Act sets out "rights and obligations of residents, owners and administering bodies" - including the need for a written residence contract, placing a memorial on the land restricting its use to a retirement village until no part of the land is any longer being used as a retirement village, how a residence contract is terminated and binds any further owner of the land.
 Part 4 of the Act deals with "resolution of disputes" and includes the powers of the State Administrative Tribunal in regard to retirement villages.
 Part 5A introduces the concept of a "statutory manager" when necessary to protect the well-being or financial interests of residents.
 Part 5 contains a number of miscellaneous provisions including those persons who are not to be involved in the administration of retirement villages.

 The Act is supplemented by the Retirement Villages Regulations 1992 which spell out how some of the provisions of the Act are to be carried out.